From Seedling Pot To Garden.

-Hardening off process is critical if you started your own seeds.
-Your seedlings haven’t experienced wind, rain, or full sun, so they have to experience them in short bursts of time.
+The hardening off process is critical if you have started your own seeds.
+Your seedlings haven’t experienced wind, rain, or full sun, so they have to experience them in short bursts of time in order to not get overwhelmed.
 You’ll be moving your plants in and out, always dependent on your weather.

 Start on a cloudy day when it’s warm with almost no wind, maybe a gentle breeze.
-To the stem of your plant a windy day is like a tornado, it can’t handle that.
-Find a protected corner where your plants won’t get any direct sunlight and let them experience the great outdoors for a few hours.
+To the fragile plant stems, a windy day is like a tornado, and they cannot handle that.
+Find a protected corner where your plants will not get any direct sunlight and let them experience the great outdoors for a few hours.

-Be sure and bring your plants in every night because the nighttime low temperature is going to play a critical role in the productivity of your plants.
+Be sure to bring your plants in every night because the nighttime low temperature is going to play a critical role in the productivity of your plants.

-Every day increase exposure and start moving them into direct sun, if they’re a vegetable or sun-loving flower or herb.
-A shade-loving plant will have to get its stem toughened up, just don’t set it in the sun during hardening off.
+Increase the length of exposure everyday, and for vegetables and sun-loving flowers or herbs, slowly start moving them into direct sun, a bit at a time.
+A shade-loving plant will have to get its stem toughened up, but it is best not to set it in the sun during the hardening off process.

 2 - Garden Preparation While Hardening Off Seedlings

-If you have a vegetable garden or planting some annual flowers in with your perennials, you will need to make that spot ready for your babies.
+If you have a vegetable garden or are planting some annual flowers in with your perennials, you will need to make that spot ready for your seedlings.
 The only tools you’ll need are a hand trowel and a watering can.